muhammadarslanidrees/PROHACK-Competition/README.md

 5) The submission should be in the following format:

 Variable:
-    Index
+    Index,
-    pred
+    pred,
     opt_pred

 Description:
-    Unique index from the test dataset in the ascending order Prediction for the index on interest
+    Unique index from the test dataset in the ascending order, Prediction for the index on interest,
     Optimal energy allocation